 Step #4: Work on Your Portfolio

 Create a portfolio that showcases your skills and demonstrates your understanding of UX design principles.
-Include examples of projects you have worked on, such as wireframes, prototypes, and usability testing reports.
+Include examples of projects you've worked on, such as wireframes, prototypes, and usability testing reports.
 If you’re just getting started and you lack professional experience, consider taking on freelance or volunteer projects to build a portfolio.

 You can also look for internships, apprenticeships, or entry-level positions that allow you to work on real-world projects and collaborate with experienced designers.
 This practical experience will provide valuable insights and help you refine your skills.